henkmuller/sw_usb_audio/examples/AN01008_UAC_with_DSP/doc/rst/UAC_with_DSP.rst

 this scheduling task is very complex but a multi-threaded xcore platform can operate different threads in each clock domain.

-Mapping the DSP pipeline to xcore threads is a three stage process:
+Mapping the DSP pipeline to xcore threads is a two stage process:

 1. Split the DSP graph into sub-graphs for each sample clock domain if applicable.
-Interfaces between the sub-graphs are supported through the sample rate conversion component available in the lib_src library.
+Interfaces between the sub-graphs are supported through the sample rate conversion component available in the ``lib_src`` library.

 2. For each sub-graph, partition the elementary DSP components into further sub-graphs where the combined instruction count of the elements can be